ahau37/addressBookUB_Project/README.md

 # addressBookUB_Project
-In this project, we take a website containing the data of faculty staff in the pharmacy department (https://pharmacy.buffalo.edu/faculty-staff.html) to organize it for easier reading.
+In this project, we take a website containing the "unclean" data of faculty staff in the pharmacy department (https://pharmacy.buffalo.edu/faculty-staff.html) to organize it for easier reading.
 It formats the data systematically.

 This code can be modified easily to fit the same data for other faculty staff websites.